audy/self.check/readme.md

 # `self.check`

 Keep track of self-reported data about yourself.
+Data are stored locally so you don't have to worry about privacy.
+Track anything you want.

 # How Do?